awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/configure-greengrass-core-v2.md

 You must configure the AWS IoT Greengrass Core software as a system service in your device's init system to do the following:
 + Start the AWS IoT Greengrass Core software when the device boots\.
 This is a good practice if you manage large fleets of devices\.
 + Install and run plugin components\.
 Several AWS\-provided components are plugin components, which enables them to interface directly with the Greengrass nucleus\.
-For more information about component types, see [Component types](manage-components.md#component-types)\.
+For more information about component types, see [Component types](develop-greengrass-components.md#component-types)\.
 + Apply over\-the\-air \(OTA\) updates to the core device's AWS IoT Greengrass Core software\.
 For more information, see [Update the AWS IoT Greengrass Core software \(OTA\)](update-greengrass-core-v2.md)\.
-+ Enable components to restart the AWS IoT Greengrass Core software or the core device when a deployment updates the component to a new version or updates certain configuration parameters\.
++ Enable components to restart the AWS IoT Greengrass Core software when a deployment updates the component to a new version or updates certain configuration parameters\.
 For more information, see the [bootstrap lifecycle step](component-recipe-reference.md#bootstrap-lifecycle-definition)\.

 There are different init systems, such as initd, systemd, and SystemV\.
 AWS IoT Greengrass provides a built\-in option to configure the AWS IoT Greengrass Core software as a system service on a device with systemd\.
 Use the `--setup-system-service true` argument when you install the AWS IoT Greengrass Core software to start the nucleus as a system service and configure it to launch when the device boots\.